Practitioners Guide to Soul & Survival

 Hahnemann called miasms a disease and said the miasm came from a disease.
 Soul & Survival explains the miasm as a survival instinct; a part of every person’s attempt to reestablish balance (which is the same as the vital force).
 Stress leads to the survival instinct overcompensating, which in turn leads to symptoms (or disease).
 Basically this is the same process as Hahnemann outlined but the other way around and this makes all the difference.
 The survival instinct is not designed to be “removed” but to be calmed and put into balance.
 It is an energetic response that reacts to stress.

 Stress comes in many forms but is often associated with depletion of energy (sleep, diet, exercise), emotional anxiety or in some cases can be out of balance from birth (previous energetic impact).
-The survival instinct will respond to a correctly chosen energetic medicine (homoeopathic remedies).
+The survival instinct will respond to a correctly chosen energetic medicine (homeopathic remedies).

 Our vital force is a necessary part of who we are however it is not the only part of who we are.
 Our soul is our creative aspect and cannot be touched by remedies but it can be freed by them when our survival instinct is rebalanced.